YAVSRG/YAVSRG/docs/code_style.md

 🌸 = UI improvement
 ✨ = New user-facing feature
 🔥 = New developer-facing feature/tooling
-🧱 = New codebase feature that doesn't (yet) affect users 🧹 = Code refactoring/cleanup/formatting
+🏗️ = Stuff that is WIP/hidden from users
+🧹 = Code refactoring/cleanup/formatting
 💡 = Automated tests
 ⚡ = CI pipelines